Research data management

 • Dealing with personal research data - legal foundations, methods and tools

-This course consists of online-materials for independent study thar are permanently available to you.
+This course consists of online-materials for independent study that are permanently available to you.
 Currently, the course materials are only available in German.

 Note: The content of the chapters on the legal basis has been revised in consultation with the LUH Data Protection Unit.